taskscape/RESTAPIGateway/readme.md

 ## Ownership

-The service is owned by the "Pentagon" HR Team
+The service is owned by the "Pentagon" Team